What can I learn from this page?

 Track Individual Goal Progress

 Update key results to track progress on goals.
 Goal progress is displayed and includes the average of all the key results.
 You can mark a goal as blocked when you are unable to progress.
-Your manager will receive an automatic notification email when a goal is marked as blocked.
+Your manager will receive an in platform notification when a goal is marked as blocked.

 View Goals Across Your Organization

 Managers can see all of the individual goals created by their direct reports.
 Go to Goals and select Direct reports goals to see all goals in one view.

 Account Administrators can see goals that have the visibility marked "Everyone" or "My Manager."
 Go to Goals and select Reporting under Admin.
 Account Administrators cannot view goals that have visibility set to "Yourself."

 Assign Goal Owners